Kansas stem cell center loses director, space

 KANSAS CITY, Kan.
 (AP) — The University of Kansas Medical Center's adult stem cell research lab is facing major obstacles after the departure of its director and size reductions.

-The Kansas City Star reports that the Midwest Stem Cell Therapy Center's former director Buddhadeb Dawn left this summer.
+The Midwest Stem Cell Therapy Center's former director Buddhadeb Dawn left this summer, The Kansas City Star reported.

 Dawn took his research and federal grants to the University of Nevada-Las Vegas.
-He says reducing the lab's space from 8,200 square feet (760 square meters) to about 3,680 square feet (340 square meters) slowed down research.
+Reducing the lab's space from 8,200 square feet (760 square meters) to about 3,680 square feet (340 square meters) slowed down research, he said.

+"The reduction in laboratory space limits the basic research and early developmental research plans due to the need to segregate certain functions from a regulatory standpoint," Dawn told lawmakers in his annual report in March.

-KU Medical Center Spokeswoman Kay Hawes says the reduction was to make room for the university's incoming chair of internal medicine.
+The reduction was to make room for the university's incoming chair of internal medicine, said Kay Hawes, a spokeswoman for the university's medical center.

+"While the stem cell center had long-term plans for the space, it had been underutilized at the time," Hawes said.
+"None of the stem cell center's budget is used for space, and the medical center is regularly evaluating space needs based on the requirements of its schools, departments and centers."
-University officials say they're still committed to the lab, which is currently being run by Vice Chancellor for Research Richard Barohn.

-Hawes says a new director for the center may be announced next week.
+University officials said they're still committed to the lab, which is currently being run by Richard Barohn, the vice chancellor for research.
+Executive Vice Chancellor Robert Simari could appoint a new director for the center as early as next week, Hawes said.

+"Research and education projects continue and the staff meets regularly with Dr. Barohn and Dr. Simari," she said.

 Information from: The Kansas City Star, http://www.kcstar.com